michaelfortunato/homomorphism-expressivity/main.typ

     symmetries on the entire graph $A$, automorphisms, capture symmetry up to _sub-graphs_, so it is a finer filter.
-    What I mean is that, notice how the nodes in sub-graph ${(v_(3), v_(4)), (v_(3), v_(2))}$ in $A$ and the nodes in the corresponding sub-graph in $sigma dot.op A$, i.e. ${(v_(1), v_(2)), (v_(1), v_(4))}$ are not the same across the two
+    In other words, observe how the nodes in sub-graph ${(v_(3), v_(4)), (v_(3), v_(2))}$ in $A$ and the nodes in the corresponding sub-graph in $sigma dot.op A$, i.e. ${(v_(1), v_(2)), (v_(1), v_(4))}$ are not the same across the two